Phoenix Sepsis EHR Implementation Notes

 cat(tail(as.character(body(phoenix::phoenix_respiratory)), 1), sep = "\n")

-Cardiovascular dysfunction is based on three conceptual sets:
+Cardiovascular dysfunction is based on three types of data:

 Inputs